BeeSwarmKid/beeswarmkid.github.io/README.md

-### Linode's Directory
+### Sorena's Directory

-Welcome to Linode's Directory!
+Welcome to Sorena's Directory!

 I finally put effort into something... it was this list. 🤓

-If you are the creator of one of these games and want one of them taken down, please contact me on Discord. (linode#5936)
+If you are the creator of one of these games and want one of them taken down, please contact me on Discord.
+(Sorena#5936)

 Friday Night Funkin'
 ---------------------